asdeenner7ec/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write clear, concise, and readable code that even a beginner can understand.
 Remember, code is read far more often than it is written.
 Optimize for readability and maintainability, as they are key to long-term success in software development."

 This reminds us that while it's important to solve problems efficiently, the true value of good programming lies in creating code that is easy to comprehend, modify, and debug.
 Complex solutions may seem impressive, but they often lead to bugs, errors, and difficulties in future development.
 Strive for simplicity and clarity in your coding practices.

+# 2023-12-22
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and harder to maintain.
+Always strive to write clean, concise, and readable code that can be easily understood and modified by others.
+Remember that code is read far more often than it is written, so invest time in making it clear and self-explanatory.
+And finally, embrace the power of reusable code and modular design to enhance scalability, efficiency, and reliability of your software."